-DVB-T /DVB-H transmitters include very linear AB amplifiers.
-The transmitted signal is further linearized by a digital precorrection stage in the modulator.
+ISDB-T transmitters include very linear AB amplifiers.
 In spite of these, some residual nonlinearities remain.
 These cause intermodulation products to form from the many COFDM carriers.

 On the one hand, these additional, unwanted frequency components appear in the channel itself.
 There, they act as additional disturbance power and therefore reduce the signal quality.

 On the other hand, the intermodulation products also occur outside of the channel, and can negatively impact the signal quality of other channels.
 There are several distinct components:

-- Shoulder attenuation Describes the power of the noise components in the near field of the channel boundary - Adjacent channel emissions Components within several MHz of the channel boundaries - Harmonics Components at multiple of transmitter frequency
+- Shoulder attenuation Describes the power of the noise components in the near field of the channel boundary - Adjacent channel emissions Components within several MHz of the channel boundaries - Harmonics Components at multiples of the transmit frequency